The 10 best German watch brandsBorna Bošnjak

 The first two entrants on this list took minimalism and applied it to a watch – but what about that well-known German resilience, durability and precision?
 That is where Sinn comes in.
 The main focus of the Frankfurt brand is hard-wearing tool watches like the 104 (above) or the well-respected U1 diver, though their Classic and Frankfurt Financial District lines show off their refined side, too.

 Another brand hailing from the watchmaking-rich Saxony region is Glashütte Original.
 Its roots originate from watchmakers that have given their names to other famous brands on this list, including F.A.
 Lange of A. Lange & Söhne and Moritz Grossman and his eponymous brand, before a tumultuous era in communist East Germany under the GUB name that eventuated into the Glashütte Original we know today in 1994.
-Since 2000, the brand has been under the Swatch Group umbrella, and has kept close ties with its historical designs such as the Sixties Chronograph pictured above.
+Since 2000, the brand has been under the Swatch Group umbrella, and has kept close ties with its historical designs such as the Sixties Chronograph pictured above and the Senator Excellence Perpetual Calendar, a classic with a contemporary new look.

 The brand also operates the Alfred Helwig School of Watchmaking, named after the inventor of the flying tourbillon and the inspiration behind “the perfect watch for an eccentric but jaded billionaire”, according to our own Luke Benedictus.
 Glashütte Original aren’t just makers of past catalogue re-issues however, also offering distinctly modern pieces like the PanoInverse, with its offset time indicator and intricately engraved balance bridge.